floating-point-analysis-tools/fp_tools_tutorial/index.md

 ### FPChecker

-FPChecker is tool to detect floating-point exceptions (e.g., NaNs, division by zero) on NVIDIA GPUs.
-It uses clang/LLVM to compile and instrument CUDA kernels.
-The tool informs to users the location where exceptions occurred (file and line number).
+FPChecker is tool to detect floating-point exceptions (e.g., NaNs, division by zero) and profile floating-point behavior.
+It uses clang/LLVM to compile and instrument code.
+The tool informs to users the location where exceptions occurred (file and line number), and can be used in MPI and OpenMP programs.

 [https://github.com/LLNL/FPChecker](https://github.com/LLNL/FPChecker)